 SEM-Raman gives you comprehensive in situ sample characterisation in a single system.
 Redefine convenience, efficiency and productivity by combining these two technologies.

-Raman + SEM + EDSinVia and SEM-SCA provide an in-SEM analytical technique that both complements light microscope-based Raman spectroscopy and overcomes limitations of energy-dispersive x-ray spectroscopy (EDS), the traditional in-SEM analytical technique.
+inVia and the SCA interface provide an in-SEM analytical technique that both complements light microscope-based Raman spectroscopy and overcomes the limitations of energy-dispersive x-ray spectroscopy (EDS), the traditional in-SEM analytical technique.
 With Renishaw's SEM-Raman system, you'll benefit from co-located morphological, elemental, chemical, physical and electronic analysis.

 Same place, same time

 Have confidence in your data; simultaneously acquire Raman and SEM data from the same point on the sample without having to move it.
 This ensures analysis is rapid and that your data are representative.

 Choose the best system